colorfabb/printer-profiles-installer/readme.md

 ## Voor developers

-Build/release instructies staan in `build.md`.
+Build/release instructions are in `build.md`.